XRT Native APIs¶

 Below we will walk through the common API usage to accomplish the above tasks.

-Device and XCLBIN¶
+Device and Context (NPU Flow)¶

-Open a Device
+Open a device

 10 unsigned int dev_index = 0;